corda/corda/docs/source/hot-cold-deployment.rst

               used in the mutual exclusion process (signal which corda instance is active and using the database).
 Default value is the machines host name.

 :updateInterval: Period(milliseconds) over which the running node updates the mutual exclusion lease.
+Node will exit if database connection is lost.

 :waitInterval: Amount of time(milliseconds) to wait since last mutual exclusion lease update before being able to become
                the active node.
 This has to be greater than updateInterval.